Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Be proactive as an elder hiker!

-In the mood for some pre-emptive action?
+In the mood to take a preventative action?

 • Read Bob Anderson's book on stretching for those of us over 50, and make time every day to keep your muscles limber.